CDAT/cdat/CONTRIBUTE.md

 ### Making changes
 Before making your code changes, it is often necessary to build the code that was just checked out.
-There are two primary methods of doing this.

 The best way to develop *UV-CDAT* is to build using default settings:

         mkdir uvcdat-build
         cmake uvcdat-path-to-source